Transcendental Meditation Mantras | What to Say and What Not to Say!

 What are Mantras?

+Mantras are words, sounds, or phrases that are repeated silently during meditation.
+In Transcendental Meditation (TM), mantras are used as a tool to help the practitioner reach a state of deep relaxation and inner peace.
 Mantras are chosen based on their sound quality, and they are not meant to have any specific meaning.
-The repetition of the mantra is intended to quiet the mind and allow the practitioner to transcend thought and experience a state of pure consciousness.
+The repetition of the mantra is believed to quiet the mind and allow the practitioner to transcend thought and experience a state of pure consciousness.

 How are Mantras Used in Transcendental Meditation?

 In TM, mantras are used as a focal point to help the practitioner quiet the mind and reach a state of deep relaxation.
 The mantra is repeated silently in the mind, and the practitioner is instructed to allow other thoughts to come and go without getting caught up in them.
+The use of the mantra is not meant to be a concentration exercise, but rather a way to effortlessly transcend thought and experience pure consciousness.
+The repetition of the mantra allows the mind to settle down and become less active, leading to a state of deep relaxation and inner peace.

 Choosing a Mantra

+In TM, mantras are chosen for the individual by a certified TM teacher.
+The teacher selects a mantra based on the sound quality and vibration of the word, as well as the individual’s age and gender.
+Mantras are kept confidential and are not shared with others.
+The use of a mantra that has not been specifically chosen for the individual may not yield the same benefits as a personalized mantra.
 It is important to note that the use of mantras is not limited to TM.
 Many spiritual practices and beliefs incorporate the use of mantras as a way to quiet the mind and reach a state of inner peace.

 The Science Behind Transcendental Meditation Mantras